Best Desk Booking Systems for Hybrid Work

 If you have parking spaces, lockers, large monitors, keyboards etc that employees want to use when they get to the office then you’ll find many of these systems support booking those too.

 A bookable space might not necessarily be a desk but a seated area where a team could meet or a meeting room.
 Some desk booking systems will allow you to book these, some vendors have separate packages for meeting room booking.

-A desk booking system review wouldn’t be complete in current times without looking at COVID safety features.
+Most desk booking systems include some safety features aimed primarily at COVID but would apply equally to limiting the spread of any infectious disease.
 Some desk booking systems will show a status indicating if a desk has been cleaned since last use.
 This is handy and re-assuring for new occupants of the desk, either to be told the desk is clean or that they need to clean it.

 Some packages allow you to ascertain the health status of an individual when they book a desk by asking them to fill in a questionnaire.
 We’re not too sure about this given you’ll be collecting health data on employees and this will need to be stored securely and for instance if you’re in the US you’ll need to conform with the HIPAA Regulations.
 In the UK and Europe you’ll need to be GDPR compliant.